All Episodes

 Yeah, of course it's Bill Clinton.

-I mean, of course let me play clips of this woman.
+Let me play clips of this woman.

-You know, considering the media went all in on the allegations against Donald Donald Trump, you're not going to hear what we're about to play.
+You know, considering the media went all in on the allegations against Donald Trump, you're not going to hear what we're about to play.

-And because he would always single me out when you know when he first walked in.
+And because he would always single me out when, you know, when he first walked in.

-But um he started making inappropriate gestures.
+But he started making inappropriate gestures.

-He uh we were responsible for editing our own stories, and we had a very small editing room.
+We were responsible for editing our own stories, and we had a very small editing room.

-There was a chair, I was sitting in a chair, he came up behind me and started rubbing my shoulders and running his hands down toward my breasts.
+He came up behind me and started rubbing my shoulders and running his hands down toward my breasts.

 And I was just stunned.